India summer trek gear

 Plastic ponchos or non-breathable raincoats are not suitable.

 Good mid-weight thermals are one of the secrets to travelling light yet warm.
-Zip-T (ie high neck) tops are great for changeable weather, either as a base later for crossing passes, or as a light "jacket" in the warmer country.
+Zip-T (ie high neck) tops are great for changeable weather, either as a base later for crossing passes, or as a light "jacket" in the warm country.

 A silk-weight to mid-weight thermal top is great for overall comfort and for keeping the top of the sleeping bag clean.